nplrkn/alsoran/documentation/backlog.md

 - Efficient monolithic GNB-CU-CP + GNB-CU-UP can be built without an E1AP Stack or TransportProvider
 -----ASN.1 GENERATOR------
 - Cope with extension marker being set
-- Frunk transmogrify - awkward because of vecs, enums and bitstrings.
+- Frunk transmogrify - awkward because of vecs, enums and bitstrings - or equivalent
 - Get rid of todo!() in top_pdu.rs and replace with a log
 - Implement Rrc setuprelease
+- Move to latest asn1-codecs crate version
 - Deduplicate inline definitions in RRC autogeneration
 - Generate procedures for Rrc and make F1AP a RequestProvider.
 - Move to latest version of specs
 - Fix clippy
------FREE5GC DEMO------
-- free5GC demo can register 2 (N?)
-UEs
-- GNB-CU-UP executable can be started in demo and performs E1 Setup with GNB-CU-CP
 ----REDIS----
 - Don't create 1 Redis connection per access
 - Intermittent failure of live redis test